nosrednakram/Java-Tools-Installer/docs/user-guide.markdown

 ~~~~~~~~~~~~~~~~~~~~

 This works because GRAILS_HOME points to /usr/lib/grails_home and the PATH points to
 /usr/lib/grails_home/bin.
-There is an additional linkd is /etc alternatives so
+There is an additional link in /etc alternatives so
 /usr/lib/grails_home points to /etc/alternatives/grailshome which in turn points to
 the actual location of the selected version.